Tip & Bill Split Calculator

 How to read your results

 The result shows four figures: the tip amount, the grand total (bill plus tip), each person's share of the total, and each person's share of the tip alone.
-If you enable "round up", the total is rounded to the nearest whole unit of your currency — useful when you want to avoid dealing with small change.
+If you enable "round up", each person's share is rounded up to a whole unit of your currency so the split is clean — everyone pays the same round number, and the total and tip rise to match.
 Tipping customs vary by country: in the United States 15–20 % is standard for restaurant table service; in many European and East Asian countries tipping is discretionary or already included in the bill.

 Worked example